 If $f(Q)$ is assumed to be $f(Q)=Q$ \cite{jimenez2020cosmology}, one may obtain the standard field equations of the General Relativity.
 By considering $f(Q)=Q+F(Q)$, the above field equations (\ref{9}) may also be expressed as

-The Eq. (\ref{10}) may be seen as modifications of the General Relativity equations, incorporating an additional term that arises from the non-metricity ($Q$) of space-time.
-This term may exhibit a characteristics similar to a fluid component associated with dark sector of the fluid component of universe, i.e. $p_{Q}=p_{d}$ and $\rho_{Q}=\rho_{d}$.
-Consequently, using Eqs. (\ref{10}), we may write
+The Eq. (\ref{10}) may be seen as modifications of the General Relativity equations, incorporating an additional term that arises from the non-metricity of space-time.
+This term may exhibit a characteristics similar to the dark energy of universe, i.e. $p_{Q}=p_{d}$ and $\rho_{Q}=\rho_{d}$.
 The pressure and density contributions to dark energy may be represented by $p_{d}$ and $\rho_{d}$ respectively, which may be caused by the non-metricity of spacetime.
 We define

-These equations may be used to obtain the solution of the system and thus the resulting Hubble parameter may be used for the identification of the cosmic evolution in the model.
-We proceed to set up the unified scenario of universe evolution in this $f(Q)$ model, where the transiting universe evolution may be described by the non-metricity scalar.